Dherse/masterproef/content/5_examples.typ

 } `zip` allows two lists to be zipped together, creating a list of tuples, where each tuple contains the elements of the two lists at the same index. `map` allows a function to be applied to each element of a list.
 In this case, `zip` is used to zip the list of phase shifts with the list of optical signals, creating a list of tuples where each tuple contains an optical signal and a phase shift.
 This list is then mapped to a function that sets the phase shift of the optical signal to the phase shift of the tuple.

 #figurex(
-    title: [ @phos implementation of a configurable optical beam-forming system. ],
+    title: [ @phos implementation of a configurable optical beamforming system. ],
-    caption: [ @phos implementation of a configurable optical beam-forming system.
+    caption: [ @phos implementation of a configurable optical beamforming system.
 A fully commented version is available in @anx_beam_forming. ], )[
 ```phos
 syn beam_forming(